Venafi/cert-manager-venafi-demo/README.md

 kubect --namespace=cert-manager-example create -f ingress-res.yaml
 ```

-This ingress resource is configured to use hello-node application service which we configured on previous scenario.
-When ingress resource is created cert-manager will automatically create certificate resource for it.
+This ingress resource is configured to use hello-node application service which we configured in the previous scenario.
+When the ingress resource is created cert-manager will automatically create a certificate resource for it.

-To test new ingress site you need to do some manipulations with hosts file.
+To test the new ingress site you need to do some manipulations with the hosts file.
-Determine you external node IP wehere ingress is exposed.
+Determine your external node IP where ingress is exposed.
 If you use minikub you can do it by running:

 ```
 minikube ip
 ```

-Add folowing record to you hosts file (https://en.wikipedia.org/wiki/Hosts_(file))
+Add the following record to your hosts file (https://en.wikipedia.org/wiki/Hosts_(file))

 ```
 INGRESS_IP testing-nginx-ingress1.example.com